rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 user1:x:500:500:grp1:/home/user1:/bin/bash
 ```

-With the `-f` option, the change information of the file will always be output unless the user exits the monitoring state with <kbd>CTRL</kbd> + <kbd>C</kbd>.
+With the `-f` option, the change information of the file will always be output unless the user exits the monitoring state with ++control+c++.
 This option is very frequently used to track log files (the logs) in real time.

 Without the `-n` option, the `tail` command displays the last 10 lines of the file.